malciin/whois-domain-watcher/README.md

 - internal embeddable http server written from scratch for AOT purposes

 ## Instruction

-### Dockerfile
+### Docker

-To build docker container just use `docker build https://github.com/malciin/whois-domain-watcher.git -t domain-watcher:1.0`
+To build docker container use `docker build https://github.com/malciin/whois-domain-watcher.git -t domain-watcher:1.0`

 Then run `docker run --rm -it -p XYZ:80 domain-watcher:1.0` where `XYZ` is the port number.

+Db is stored in `/app/sqlite.db` so you probably want to store it in docker volume.

 ### Cli